indre-idenfy/Documentation/pages/StandardErrorMessages.md

 When interacting with iDenfy API you may encounter error responses.
 This means that you have tried to do an action which is not allowed or malformed in some way.

-A standard error response has a HTTP status code 400 and a JSON body which:
+A standard error response has a HTTP status code 400 and a JSON body which contains:

 |JSON key      |Explanation                                                                                                 |
 |--------------|------------------------------------------------------------------------------------------------------------|